synadia-labs/showcase/cybervet/walkthrough.md

 ### Game Loop

 The game server, like all games, is based on a set of loops, governed by ticks.
-These ticks are spaced at 10mS and govern the match matching queue, the patients and the surgeons.
+These ticks are spaced at 10mS and govern the matchmaking queue, the patients, and the surgeons.
 The game scales out within these loops extremely well as the actions themselves are over a much larger seconds time frame.
 It's unlikely that player actions are aligned exactly within any 10mS tick and so the game server can handle thousands of players simultaneously without any signs of stress.

 This was actually tested prior to the game launch at SUSECon EU 23 with 4000, scripted and randomly timed simultaneous players.
 The CPU and memory gauges barely moved from their idle positions, seeing no more than a 5% increase in CPU activity.

 ### Deployment